Welcome to the Website of the Office of the Commissioner for Federal Judicial Affairs Canada

 - coordinating initiatives related to the Canadian judiciary's role in international cooperation.

-In order to carry out these activities and provide services to approximately 1,100 active judges and 850 retired judges and their survivors in Canada, the Commissioner is assisted by the Deputy Commissioner, six Directors and, at present, 70 other staff members.
+In order to carry out these activities and provide services to approximately 1,100 active judges and 850 retired judges and their survivors in Canada, the Commissioner is assisted by the Deputy Commissioner, seven Directors and, at present, 70 other staff members.

 This Web site is designed to inform all Canadians about FJA's role and activities in judicial affairs in Canada.
 We welcome any requests for information and any comments or suggestions.
 Please do not hesitate to Contact Us.